gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    This means, in particular, that there is no specific PPID for DTLS.

-   Messages that are exchanged between DTLS/SCTP peers not containing ULP user messages shall use PPID=0 according to section 3.3.1 of {{RFC4960}} as no application identifier can be specified by the upper layer for this payload data.
+   Messages that are exchanged between DTLS/SCTP peers not containing ULP user messages shall use PPID=0 according to section 3.3.1 of
+   {{RFC4960}} as no application identifier can be specified by the upper layer for this payload data.

 ## Stream Usage {#Stream-Usage}

+   DTLS records containing data from ULP will use the stream according to ULP choice.

-   DTLS records with a content type different from "application_data" (e.g., "handshake", "alert", ...)
-MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.
+   DTLS records not containing data from ULP (e.g. "handshake", "alerts" ...) shall be transported on an arbitrary stream chosen by the implementation at design time or at runtime.

-   DTLS records of content type "application_data", which carries the protected user messages MAY be sent in SCTP messages on any stream, including stream 0.
-On stream 0 the DTLS record containing the part of protected message, as well as any DTLS messages that aren't record protocol will be mixed, thus the additional head of line blocking can occur.
-Therefore, applications are RECOMMENDED to send its protected user messages using multiple streams, and on other streams than stream 0.
+   It is RECOMMENDED to use the same stream for DTLS records not containing data from ULP during the whole lifetime of a DTLS/SCTP Association for avoiding race condition.

+   DTLS/SCTP SHALL deliver encrypted messages to DTLS in strict sequential way, meaning that a message received from SCTP shall be split in DTLS records and then all these records will be delivered to DTLS for decryption strictly sequentially.
+Further messages containing or not containing ULP data will be queued until the whole previous message has been delivered to DTLS.

 ## Chunk Handling